Kitura/Kitura/README.md

   `docker pull ibmcom/kitura-ubuntu:latest`

-3. Create a Docker container using the `kitura-ubuntu` image you just downloaded:
+3. Create a Docker container using the `kitura-ubuntu` image you just downloaded and forward port 8090 on host to the container:

-  `docker run -i -t ibmcom/kitura-ubuntu:latest /bin/bash`
+  `docker run -i -p 8090:8090 -t ibmcom/kitura-ubuntu:latest /bin/bash`

 4. From within the Docker container, execute the `clone_build_test_kitura.sh` script to build Kitura and execute the test cases: